Jessica Thomas, Auditor

 The Circuit Clerk is an elected official with a four-year term.
 Robert Spears as the Clerk, is the keeper of both the seal of the circuit court and the court records, including files and exhibits.
 The Clerk's Office process criminal and juvenile delinquency cases, ordinance, conservation and traffic violation cases and civil cases.
-In addition, the Office summons citizens to jury duty, provides clerks for the courtrooms and collects fines, costs and fees.
+In addition, the Office summons citizens to jury duty, provides clerks for the courtrooms, and collects fines, costs and fees.

 R. Steve Sonnemaker, County Clerk

 Steve Sonnemaker served as the Peoria County Auditor for many years and was elected to the County Clerk's Office in November of 2006.
 The County Clerk provides a variety of essential services: Mr. Sonnemaker maintains public filings, records land records and other documents, maintains vital records and issues certified copies, issues marriage and other various licenses.
-The County Clerk also prepares the real estate tax bills, collects all delinquent taxes and is keeper of the Board agenda and minutes.
+The County Clerk also prepares the real estate tax bills, collects all delinquent taxes and is the keeper of the Board agenda and minutes.

-Jerry Brady, Peoria County State's Attorney
+Jerry Brady, State's Attorney

 Jerry Brady attended Spalding Institute and graduated from Bradley University in 1972.
 After graduation, he worked briefly before attending St. Louis University Law School where he received his Doctor of Jurisprudence Law degree in 1981.
 During law school, he was an intern in the Peoria County State's Attorney's Office under State's Attorney Michael Mihm and was chairman of the Moot Court Program.
+Full biography here.

-Nicole Demetreas, County Treasurer
+Nicole Demetreas, Treasurer

 The County Treasurer is an elected official with a four-year term.
-The duties of the Treasurer's office include receipt, management and disbursement of public funds, as well as collection, management and distribution of property taxes levied by various units of local government.
+The duties of the Treasurer's office include receipt, management and disbursement of public funds, as well as the collection, management and distribution of property taxes levied by various units of local government.
 The investment of county funds is administered by the Treasurer's office as well.
 View contact information for Nicole Demetreas.